Babysitting Rate Calculator

 - Billable booking duration

-- All-in hourly
+- Effective all-in hourly

 - Rounding adjustment